fyne-io/proposals/aligned_boxlayout.md

-# Aligned and Expandable BoxLayout
+# Aligned BoxLayout

 Following the discussion in [#1840](https://github.com/fyne-io/fyne/pull/1840), cross axis alignment would be useful for `fyne.Layouts` to allow them be able to organize widgets with different cross axis sizes.
-Expandable feature is optional in this proposal but it is maybe useful as you can see later in this text.

 ## Glossary